Harry Matovu QC

 Harry Matovu is a noted advocate, “a consummate cross-examiner, who's great on his feet" and “tremendously tenacious and committed, he's an absolute team player" (Chambers & Partners 2018).
 He has a wide-ranging commercial practice and considerable experience of general commercial claims, including civil fraud, banking and finance, insurance and reinsurance law, oil and gas and public international law and public inquiries.
 He has been instructed in a number of very high-profile cases; litigation arising out of an attempted coup against the Government of Equatorial Guinea, which was listed by The Lawyer magazine as one of the top 20 cases for 2006, 2007 and 2008; a successful judicial review challenge to one of the major spending cuts of the Government, which was listed by The Lawyer magazine as one of the top 20 cases for 2011; and a US$1.7 billion dispute over oil exploration rights in Iraqi Kurdistan, which was listed by The Lawyer magazine as one of the top 20 cases for 2012 (Excalibur Ventures LLC v Texas Keystone Inc).

 Harry Matovu is a commercial Silk with a wide-ranging practice which includes general commercial litigation and arbitrations, professional negligence, administrative law and public and private international law.
 He was appointed Queen's Counsel in 2010.

 Harry Matovu's commercial practice is very wide-ranging.
-It includes oil and gas disputes, civil fraud, injunctions (including freezing orders, search and seize orders and restrictive covenant claims), banking and finance, insurance and reinsurance, art and antiquities, jurisdictional disputes and public international law.
+It includes energy and natural resources disputes, civil fraud, injunctions (including freezing orders, search and seize orders and restrictive covenant claims), banking and finance, insurance and reinsurance, art and antiquities, jurisdictional disputes and public international law.
 He also has a substantial arbitration practice, which includes major international and domestic commercial arbitrations.